How to Recover a Water Logged Lawn featured image

 How to repair your lawn if it gets flooded or just becomes water logged from excessive rainfall.

-The degree of damage caused to your lawn from excess water depends primarily on:
+The degree of damage caused to your lawn by excess water depends primarily on the following:

 • How deep the water gets